Robot Gift Guide 2017

 Robot Vacuums: Roomba 980 and Botvac D7

 While neither iRobot or Neato have any brand-new robot vacuums up for grabs this season, there are plenty of solid options to choose from if you (or someone you like very, very much) wants to adopt a new robot helper.
-The top of the line robots from both companies (the Roomba 980 and Botvac D7) feature excellent cleaning performance, WiFi connectivity, and the ability to generate maps of your home that will result in some exciting new features in the not too distant future.
+The top of the line robots from both companies (the Roomba 980 and Botvac D7 Connected) feature excellent cleaning performance, WiFi connectivity, and the ability to generate maps of your home that will result in some exciting new features in the not-too-distant future.
 If you just want something that’ll reliably keep your floors cleaner than they would be otherwise, we have no trouble recommending the (much cheaper) Roomba 690 ($375) or Neato Botvac D3 ($400).

 $900